-Bring your own device IT policies (often referred to as BYOD policies) are often seen as a way to save money and increase productivity.
+Bring your own device IT policies (often called BYOD policies) are often seen as a way to save money and increase productivity.
 However, there are both good and bad aspects to this policy.

-The pros include the ability for the employee to have more control over the device they use, more flexibility of choice of devices, and increased productivity due to using their preferred device and apps – however, this may be a skewed outlook when we zoom out and look at the bigger picture.
+The pros include the ability for the employee to have more control over the device they use, more flexibility of choice of devices, and increased productivity due to using their preferred device and apps.
+However, this is a skewed outlook when zooming out to look at the bigger picture.

-The bad aspects of BYOD include increased security risks, with possible malware or viruses on the employee’s personal device that could affect company data as well as a lack of synergy between company software and hardware – extended use of shadow IT – and a total lack of transparency.
+The bad aspects of BYOD include more security risks, with possible malware or viruses on the employee’s personal device which affects company data, as well as a lack of synergy between company software and hardware – more use of shadow IT – and a total lack of transparency.

-With BYOD policies, there is a significant increase in the number of potential attack vectors for cybercriminals to exploit.
-Your IT team (internal or external provider) needs to create an extensive security plan that will protect sensitive data from being compromised by hackers.
+With BYOD policies, there is a big increase in the number of potential attack vectors for hackers to exploit.
+Your IT team (internal or external provider) needs to create an extensive security plan.
+A well thought out BOYD cyber policy will protect sensitive data from being compromised by hackers.